zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-activities.markdown

   * **Share and generalize** lessons learned.
 * Architects then spend their time in **constant motion** between supporting teams' **daily work** and working on **strategic topics**, helping the organization achieve alignment between strategy and implementation.

+Another characteristic of this operating model is **shifting left** the architecture work.
+My goal was to avoid formal bureaucratic approval processes, where architects appear too late and are frequently busy approving trivial decisions.
+Instead, my goal was to have architects involved early in any of the processes, such as during the planning and preparation stages, where it is possible to make more significant changes.

 ### Distributing Decisions